z-zang/lm-lab-css-bem/README.md

 - OOCSS to avoid duplication in your code.
 Remember, "block" styles will affect *all* cards whereas your modifier styles will change *specific*, or *individual* things, like the colour of your cards.

-- No Ids.
-This is because BEM/OOCSS recommend avoiding Ids, instead using classes to avoid specificity wars (if everything is a class, everything has a specificity of 10 which is easy to remember, and easy to override 😉).
+- No or limited Ids.
+This is because BEM/OOCSS recommend avoiding or at least being very careful with using Ids.
+Using mostly classes avoids specificity wars (if everything is a class, everything has a specificity of 10 which is easy to remember, and easy to override 😉).

 - Try not to select elements using their tag names.
 On large projects, targettings ```p``` when there are lots of ````ps```` can get dangerous! 🙈 So again, give classes to everything.

-- Comments to clearly separate your CSS content
+- Comments to clearly separate your CSS content i.e. structure vs skins

 ## Extension 🔥